richardimaoka/aws-gcp-certification-handson/Udemy.md

 - RDS console and Aurora serverless
 - file gateway
 - looked around rds, cloudwatch, and iam console
-- retried s3 cross-account upload to confirm bucket owner ... the owner is an aws acct, not iam user
+- retried s3 cross-account upload to confirm bucket owner ... the owner of an object or bucket is an aws acct, not iam user